bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The client can use the values of this field as described in {{continue-request}}.
+The RC can use the values of this field to continue the request as described in {{continue-request}}.

-This field SHOULD be returned when interaction is expected, to allow the client to follow up after interaction has been concluded.
+This field SHOULD be returned when interaction is expected, to allow the RC to follow up after interaction has been concluded.